 Your trade mark application is not the place to describe your goods and services in a superfluous way as you would when marketing your business.
 Rather, you should describe your goods and services in layperson’s terms to communicate their essential purpose and functionality.

 Before writing your application, list the goods and services your business offers.
 You might feel the urge to include everything your business offers, including any of its potential future products.
 Perhaps you hope that the more information you provide IP Australia, the more comprehensive your trade mark protection will be.
 However, this is not the case.
 Importantly, you should identify your business’ essential products and include only those in your application.
 Doing so will help you accurately reflect your business in your application and, eventually, provide tailored protection.

 2. Consider Applicable Trade Mark Classes

 Once you have described your goods and services in your application, you must also choose which trade mark classes they fall under.
-The Trade Mark Classification Search is a class system that orders common goods and services trade marks have been registered in connection with.
+The Trade Mark Classification Search is a class system that orders common goods and services that trade marks have often been registered under.
 Often, goods and services will fall into more than one class.
 For example, a business that sells ‘candles’ would have around 11 trade mark classes to consider.